ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 </div>
 ```

-while not completely identical, they are ideal candidates to be turned into components.
+while not completely identical, are ideal candidates to be turned into components.
 Let's do that.

 Run
 ```